linzhi2013/MitoZ/version_2.4-alpha/INSTALL.md

 If you write the run commands into a script file (e.g. `work.sh`), you should also add `source activate mitozEnv` into the script file ahead of the MitoZ commands.

+# 4. Run a test

+It is wise to check everything is fine before you run your own samples.
+Here is a small example https://github.com/linzhi2013/MitoZ/tree/master/test, it only takes 4 CPUs, about 2 G memory and 15 minutes to get finished.
 ********************************************************************